 Fourth-year students may also satisfy required M.D. elective months in research.
 Special requests must be processed through the normal elective approval procedure.

 The purpose of the Fifth-Year Enrichment Program is to encourage students to think broadly about their preparation for a lifetime career in medicine and to engage in some unique and intense year-long experience that supplements and enriches the standard medical school program.

 Fifth-Year M.D.
-Enrichment Program – Center for Molecular Medicine Medical Student Academic Enrichment Fellowship
+Enrichment Program – Center for Molecular Oncology Medical Student Academic Enrichment Fellowship

-The CMM Fellowship is a one-year intensive mentored experience in human disease-oriented and/or clinical/translational research under the direction of a CMM faculty member.
-Students first consult with CMM faculty to prepare a formal plan of study and apply for acceptance to the Fellowship.
+The CMO Fellowship is a one-year intensive mentored experience in human disease-oriented and/or clinical/translational research under the direction of a CMO faculty member.
+Students first consult with CMO faculty to prepare a formal plan of study and apply for acceptance to the Fellowship.
 Formal acceptance is contingent on acceptance to the Medical School's 5th Year Enrichment program.